-Here is a small sample of books recently acquired by Rare Book Collections at the National Library of Scotland.
+Here is a small sample of books acquired by Rare Book Collections at the National Library of Scotland.
+Click an image for the full picture (opens in a new window).

 This is the frontispiece woodcut of a 1764 Glasgow edition of Aesop's fables in English translation.
 This edition appears to be completely unrecorded.
 It is designed as an educational book: the words of the fables are broken up into syllables by hyphens, so that the beginner can decipher them a piece at a time.
 This one is particularly notable for its naïve woodcut illustrations, which resemble those normally found in chapbooks.